-Join us on May 13 for nineteenth-century games, quill pen writing, and lemonade and ice cream to celebrate!
+Join us on May 13 for nineteenth-century games, quill pen writing, and ice cream to celebrate!

 The Sunday School was a nonsectarian school offering classes in reading, writing, arithmetic, and Bible lessons.
 The students, both male and female, were workers or the children of workers in the local manufactories along the Brandywine.
 E. I. du Pont’s daughters, Victorine du Pont Bauduy, Eleuthera du Pont Smith, and Sophie M. Du Pont, were teachers at the school, as were other du Pont family members and friends.
 In its heyday the school had 150 students, many of whom returned as teachers.